 Step #4: Allow the Surface to Dry

 Give enough time for the polyurethane surface to dry.
-Some brands require 4 or more hours before the next coating.
+Some brands I’ve used take around 4 hours, or even longer, before they’re ready for another coat.
 If you are using oil-based polyurethane, it will need more time to dry.
 Water-based polyurethane thin coat dries out faster.

 Step #5: Sand the Surface